learn-co-students/node-install-lab-g-416/README.md

 ### Installing with HomeBrew or MacPorts

-If someone already has HomeBrew (`brew`) installed, straightforwardly run:
+If you already have HomeBrew (`brew`) installed, straightforwardly run:

 ```
 $ brew install node